|MERRY CHRISTMAS WIENER, RADLEY IN NOVEMBER 2013.

-To find photos of our current events please click here to go to that web site.
+To find photos of our past events please click here to go to that web site.

 Click this link to see our Wish List.
 We are always looking for new or used items like dog toys, balls of all sizes and used

 bed linens.
 Click here to read more.
 Thanks!

 |SHE HAS BEEN PLACED.
 PHOTO FROM SHELTER BEFORE WE PULLED AND PLACED HER.